 Being a sex writer is not an invitation for people to sexualize me, nor does it authorize others to intrude on my personal life.
 I decide what I share online.

 Knowing my boundaries in this arena has alleviated pressure and helped me grow.
-Boundaries convert to self-respect and confidence, and everyone’s boundaries are different!
+Boundaries convert to self-respect and confidence.

 8. Sensitive Subject Matter

 In the same vein as social media, I’m very conscious about general media I consume, such as books, film, tv, and music.

 To safeguard my own mental health, I do not subscribe to media with certain portrayals of violence, or the objectification of womxn — specifically through the male gaze.
 I try to keep myself apprised of the artists that are behind media I consume, and refuse to support predators, chauvinists, or racists.
 I understand I am not perfect at this but do my best to evaluate the quality of the media I consume, and the person(s) behind the making of it.